High Expectations and Rigorous Instruction

 Transforming

-regularly learn about fairness and justice in class and why they matter and I use what I learn to make positive change.
+I regularly (about weekly) learn about fairness and justice in class and why they matter, and I use what I learn to make positive change.

 Selected Rating: None